Social

 Quality Management

 The Group considers quality as important a business challenge and source of competence as safety.
-The “MIRAIT ONE Group: Charter on Safety and Compliance” reaffirms “quality assurance” as a material issue and emphasizes the commitment to “constantly incorporate new technologies and provide high-quality, superior deliverables to meet customer expectations.”
+The “MIRAIT ONE Group: Charter on Safety and Compliance” reaffirms “quality assurance” as a material issue and emphasizes the commitment to “constantly incorporating new technologies and providing providing high-quality, superior deliverables to meet customer expectations.”

 Improving and Maintaining Technical and On-site Capabilities